Humanitarian Medicine Course

 Accommodation and Meals

-Please note that food and drink from the bar is not included in your course fee.
+Please note that food and beverages purchased from the bar are not included in your course fee.

 CPD Hours and Course Certification

 This course has been awarded 27 CPD hours by The Australian College of Rural and Remote Medicine (ACRRM).
-On completion, you’ll receive a certificate of attendance recognising your training in humanitarian medicine.
+Upon completion, you’ll receive a certificate of attendance recognising your training in humanitarian medicine and your commitment to continuing professional development in this growing field.

 Book Now